 On June 30, 2014, the Company entered into a Loan and Security Agreement with Hercules which provided the Company with a \$20 million term loan.
 The Hercules Term Loan matures on January 1, 2018.
 The Hercules Term Loan included a \$200,000 closing fee, which was paid to Hercules on the closing date of the loan.
 The closing fee was recorded as a debt discount and is being amortized to interest expense over the life of the loan.
 The Hercules Term Loan also includes a non-refundable final payment fee of \$1.7 million.
 The final payment fee is being accrued and recorded to interest expense over the life of the loan.
+The Hercules Term Loan due to interest expense over the life of the loan.
 The Hercules Term Loan bears interest at the rate of the greater of either (i) the prime rate plus 9.2%, and (ii) 12.5%, and was 12.7% at December 31, 2016.
 Interest accrues from the closing date of the loan and interest payments are due monthly.
 Principal payments commenced August 1, 2015 and are currently being made in equal monthly installments of approximately \$500,000, with the remainder due at maturity.
 The Company's obligations to Hercules are secured by a first priority security interest in substantially all of its assets, including intellectual property.
 The Hercules Term Loan contains certain covenants related to restrictions on payments to certain Company affiliates and financial reporting requirements.